 Job Offer Thank You Letter and Email Samples

 The main purpose of the letter is to express gratitude for the offer.
-It allows you to put your intentions to accept or decline the offer in writing and you can clarify the terms of your agreement.
+It allows you to state your intentions to accept or decline the offer in writing and also gives you the opportunity to clarify the terms of your agreement.

 The content of your letter will differ slightly depending on whether you choose to accept or decline the offer.
 In either circumstance, the most important thing to include in your letter is your appreciation for the offer.